OM-AN27/Inhabitent/README.md

 ## Learnings

-Learned about how to use and work around wordpress code wich main language is PHP and their respective hierarchy, learned about the admin area and database to create my own wensites and themes.
+Learned about how to use and work around wordpress code wich main language is PHP, learned about their pages and their respective hierarchy, learned about the user friendly admin area and database to create my own websites and custom themes.

 ### Tools used

 - MAMP servers
 - Wordpress
+- Wordpress Plugins
 - VS Code
 - Git Bash

-##INSTALL
+## INSTALL

 * Clone the git repository — `git clone https://github.com/OM-AN27/Instanews.git`

+  * Install `npm` on master folder

 * Run `gulp` on the git bash

+ ## Plugins

+ Some plugins are being ignored, so make sure to install and activate:

+ * Contact Form 7
+ * Akismet  (Akismet checks your comments and contact form submissions against our global database of spam to protect you and your site from malicious content.).